-In The Cricket in Times Square tells the story of a cricket named Chester who is trapped in a picnic basket, travels on a commuter train from the Connecticut countryside, and ends up in Times Square.
-While in the city, he makes friends with a cat, mouse, and young boy.
-In this heart warming tale, Chester charms everyone with his ability to chirp familiar songs.
+In The Cricket in Times Square, a cricket named Chester is trapped in a picnic basket.
+The picnic-goers travel on a commuter train from the Connecticut countryside to Times Square in New York City.
+While in the city, Chester makes friends with a cat, mouse, and young boy.
+In this heartwarming tale, Chester charms everyone with his ability to chirp familiar songs.
 The whole city stops and listens as Chester performs concerts.
-Read this wonderful book to learn of Chester’s fate.

 After reading about Mario and Chester’s trip to the soda shop, students made their own strawberry soda following the instructions listed in the book.
 Try making your own strawberry soda the way Mickey made it.

-The Cricket in Times Square Book Unit
+Teaching Idea #4 ~ The Cricket in Times Square Audiobook